ansi6622/goals-anti_goals-risks/README.md

 ## Task

-Create a document in a digital format (google drive).
+Write down your answers on a piece of paper.
 Be prepared to share this with the instructors.

 Each task is timeboxed.
 It's important to use a timer as it keeps you focused, but gives you enough time to let you come up with good answers.